gaia-pipeline/gaia/README.rst

 At the end, we define a jobs array that populates all jobs to gaia.
 We also add some information like a title, a description and the priority.

 The priority is really important and should always be used.
-If, for example, *job A* has a higher priority (decimal number) than *job B*, *job A* will be executed **after** *job B*.
-Priority defines therefore the order of execution.
+If, for example, job A has a higher priority (decimal number) than job B, A will be executed **after** B. Priority defines therefore the order of execution.
 If two or more jobs have the same priority, those will be executed simultanously.
 You can compare it with the `Unix nice level`_.

 That's it!
 Put this code into a git repository and create a new pipeline via the gaia UI.
 Gaia will compile it and add it to it's store for later execution.